- What we do

 Caritas Switzerland responded immediately after the disaster and distributed food, tents, cooking utensils, clothing, school materials and agricultural tools.
 As a result, its relief effort reached 3500 people.

 Technical assistance and market access

-In the second phase, Caritas Switzerland and Caritas Chimoio are now helping some 1600 people in the Dombe region to rebuild secure and sustainable livelihoods.
-Caritas experts are helping the communities to draw up long-term land-use plans.
-Farmers are planting in higher-lying areas where the fields are safe from flooding.
-Caritas is teaching the farmers sustainable farming methods.
-It is distributing local seeds and offering technical support.
-It is also funding tractors to remove the thick layer of clay from the fields along the river and to prepare them for planting.
+In the second phase, until September 2021, Caritas Switzerland and Caritas Chimoio helped some 1600 people in the Dombe region to rebuild secure and sustainable livelihoods.
+Caritas experts helped the communities to draw up long-term land-use plans.
+Farmers are now planting in higher-lying areas where the fields are safe from flooding.
+Caritas taught the farmers sustainable farming methods.
+It distributed local seeds and offering technical support.
+It also funded tractors to remove the thick layer of clay from the fields along the river and to prepare them for planting.

-Until now, farmers have had insufficient access to local markets.
+For a long time, farmers have had insufficient access to local markets.
 High-margin middlemen have eroded their income.
-Now Caritas is helping farmers to form groups that can negotiate better supply and purchase conditions in community markets.
+Caritas helped farmers to form groups that can negotiate better supply and purchase conditions in community markets.
 This enables them to generate more income and secure their livelihoods in the long term.

 Cheia Vanilla was born on 15 March 2019 – on the evening when Cyclone Idai swept across her home in Mozambique.
 Her father Fernando had just cut the umbilical cord with a piece of reed when the water in the hut rose rapidly.
 Fernando and his wife Gloria immediately had to scramble to safety.
 In the floods, Gloria lost her footing and just managed to lift the baby up.
 Fernando – who was already in the branches of a mango tree – succeeded in catching the girl in time and pull Gloria out of the water.
 Fernando and Gloria called their child ‘Cheia’, because during the birth, everything was ‘cheia de agua’ – ‘full of water’.